review of the Phase 2 consultation: loop and connectivity issues

 But however much we may savor every moment of life, most of us still have jobs and families. so sometimes we just need to get there.
 We are at point A and need to be at point B as soon as possible.
 The shape of that desire is not a loop.
 It’s a straight line.

 Loops also creates some operating challenges: a disturbance (delay in Transit) introduced in a loop never disappear unless the loop is opened (think Larsen effect).
-What is usually done is that loops are either open (London Circle line) or operated in segment (Tram T3 in Paris).
+What is usually done is that loops are either open (London Circle line) or operated in segments (Tram T3 in Paris).
 Bus loops are much more prone to disturbance that segregated railway loop.

 - That is the reason of the lay-over at Davie and Denman, and all Translink loop proposals involve a second layover on Cambie